 Cadaba aphylla is called desert broom, firstly because it lives well in extreme or semi-desert climate conditions of drought, frost or heat and secondly because the absence of leaves brings a resemblance to another plant, Cytisus scoparius, broom or common broom.
 This leafless plant of the hot and dry, southern European region bears masses of yellow flowers; a serious invader in North America, Australia, New Zealand and maybe elsewhere.

-The Afrikaans names of swartstorm (black storm) and bobbejaanarm (baboon arm) are interesting, giving leeway to speculation as to their origins, maybe relating to the darkness of the shrub and the shape of old branches.
-The botanical name is also of interest as it is tautological: both "cadaba" (Greek) and "aphylla" (Greek and Latin origins) mean leafless.
-It is also sometimes called leafless wormbush.
+The Afrikaans names of swartstorm (black storm) and bobbejaanarm (baboon arm) for C. aphylla are interesting, giving leeway to speculation as to their origins.
+Maybe the dark appearance of the stems and the shape of old branches have something in common with baboon arms.
+The plant is also sometimes called the leafless wormbush.